EGOBenCoco/animal_search_engine/README.md

   *  City

-* View all ads with paginations
+* View all ads with pagination
 * View ad details
 * Adding comments to ads
 * Editing and deleting your ads